Office primary interop assemblies

 Microsoft Visio 15.0 Drawing Control Type Library

 Binding redirect assemblies

 When you install and register the Office PIAs in the global assembly cache (either with Office or by installing the redistributable package for the PIAs), the binding redirect assemblies are also installed only in the global assembly cache.
-These assemblies help make sure that the correct version of the primary interop assemblies is loaded at runtime.
+These assemblies ensure that the correct version of the primary interop assemblies is loaded at run time.

 For example, when a solution that references a Office 2010 assembly runs on a computer that has the Office 2013 version of the same primary interop assembly, the binding redirect assembly instructs the .NET Framework runtime to load the Office 2013 version of the primary interop assembly.